 - The cost of healthcare can vary widely by location.
 So you may want to retire in a place where it dips the lowest.
 To help, we’ve developed a study on the best states for healthcare access.

 - Retirement planning and saving for healthcare expenses are two of the most important aspects of your financial life.
 But you don’t have to figure it all out on your own.
-If you’d like some guidance from a professional, we can help.
-Our SmartAsset financial advisor matching tool connects you with up to three financial advisors in your area.
-From there, you can compare their qualifications and specialties before deciding to work with one.
+If you’d like some professional guidance, a financial advisor can help.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/Rawpixel, ©iStock.com/izusek, ©iStock.com/artisteer